swingletree-oss/swingletree/README.md

 ### Running with Docker

+Images of this repository are hosted in the dockerhub repository [werkbank/swingletree](dockerhub-repo).

 Swingletree comes with an `docker-compose` file, which should mainly be used for development purposes.
 Start Swingletree and a Redis database by running `docker-compose up` in the Swingletree directory.